kiril-dim/llm-lecture-course/lecture_7/lecture_7_plan.md

 **Topics:**

-- Recap: Scaling laws from Lecture 6
+- Recap: Lecture 6 — scaling laws, data curation, training at scale
 - **Definition of emergence:**
   - Capabilities not explicitly trained for
   - Qualitative jumps, not just quantitative improvements